dotnet/EntityFramework.Docs/entity-framework/ef6/performance-considerations-for-ef-4-5-and-6.md

 ### 8.1 Lazy Loading vs. Eager Loading

-The Entity Framework offers several different ways to load the entities that are related to your target entity.
+Entity Frameworkoffers several different ways to load the entities that are related to your target entity.
 For example, when you query for Products, there are different ways that the related Orders will be loaded into the Object State Manager.
 From a performance standpoint, the biggest question to consider when loading related entities will be whether to use Lazy Loading or Eager Loading.

 When using Eager Loading, the related entities are loaded along with your target entity set.
 You use an Include statement in your query to indicate which related entities you want to bring in.